groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/nodejs-java/edit/otc.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Edit Metadata in OTC Files with Node.js via Java Applications"
+head_title: "Edit Metadata in OTC Files with Node.js Applications"
-head_description: "Use Node.js via Java metadata API to edit metadata in OTC files.
+head_description: "Use Node.js metadata API to edit metadata in OTC files.
 Supports XMP, EXIF, IPTC, ID3, and more."

 ############################# Header ############################
 title: "Update Metadata in Otc Files Using JavaScript"